Temora Railway Station group (Under consideration to amend curtilage)

 Archaeological potential:

 The buildings retain a high level of their original fabric (with timber wall panelling, bench seats, and fireplaces) and have several notable features including a cast-iron platform awning and verandah, decorative brick cornices, and cement mouldings.
-Many of the site’s early railway features remain, including signals and signage.
+Many of the site's early railway features remain, including signals and signage.
+The buildings are generally in excellent condition, with some minor wear to cast iron fretwork on the east elevation verandah.
+Some of the internal original floorboards are in moderate condition (February 2026).

 Modifications and dates: 2012-15: Initial work included extensive repairs to undo damage caused by termites and vandalism.
 The restoration work also removed 1960s additions and fixed poor detailing of services that had been added to the buildings during their last years of usage as a railway station.
 The former waiting room and ticket offices have been adapted for the display of museum items and interpretive material related to the railway history of the precinct.
 Access, boundaries, and fences were renegotiated as part of the new lease agreement, and unnecessary sections of fence removed so the station forecourt could be linked to an adjoining playground and tennis club.
 New landscaping has returned the forecourt to active use as public green space and an amphitheatre, and an interpretive walking trail now circumnavigates the whole railway precinct.
 (GA, NSW).